Moving to a new Mac?

 Sign out of iCloud

-Choose Apple () menu > System Preferences, click iCloud, and then click the Sign Out button.
+If you have macOS Mojave or earlier, choose Apple menu > System Preferences, click iCloud, and then Sign Out.

 A dialog asks whether you want to keep a copy of your iCloud data on the Mac.
 Because you'll reformat the hard drive in a later step, just click Keep a Copy to proceed.